GuilleC1987/Project-2/README.md

 •	model.pk: saved model.

-All these files are in my Gitbub repository: https://github.com/GuilleC1987/Project-2/tree/main
+All these files are in my Github repository: https://github.com/GuilleC1987/Project-2/tree/main

 ### Instrucctions:
 In the root directory run the following commands: